krizhit/CLI-based-project-tracker/README.md

-# CLI-Based Project Tracker with GUI
+#  Project Tracker with GUI

 ## 🧮 Description